 Fit is one of the most personal parts of choosing a running shoe, because small design changes can make a model feel comfortably roomy or too restrictive.
 Two shoes can look similar on paper and still feel very different on foot, depending on how the upper tapers around the midfoot and forefoot, which is exactly why our existing footbed measurements alone do not always predict how roomy or snug the shoe actually feels.

 To capture this more directly, this update adds a 3D view of the shoe's interior.
-A mold of the inside is scanned in 3D using the Artec Space Spider, and width and height measurements are extracted from the model within the software for high precision.
+A 3D scan of the inside is performed using the Artec Space Spider, and width and height measurements are extracted from the model in the software for high precision.
 Those measurements are then compared to true-to-size reference values to show how much a model deviates from an average fit in a given zone (midfoot and forefoot).
+For all new shoes that we test, these measurements will be taken on a men's US size 9.
+For some shoes we had already reviewed before adding this test bench, measurements were taken on men's US sizes 8 and 13.

 Defining those true-to-size standards was a big part of making our data useful and comparable.
 However, true to size isn't a universally defined concept in the running shoe community, since most people use it to describe how a shoe fits them, and that varies widely depending on foot shape, personal preferences, and what other shoes they are used to.
 To create a consistent reference point, we built our true-to-size baselines from a sample of 20 specific shoes with well-established fit reputations, along with internal consensus from our testing team.
 This includes models known to run very roomy, others that run short and snug, shoes with specific quirks like restrictive arches, and several widely accepted as genuinely average in fit or true to size.
 Using this sample, we extrapolated a practical standard against which other shoes can be compared.